winster/springsecurity-keycloak/README.md

 * Now run both applications (using `mvn spring-boot:run` or from IDE or as you wish)

-### Known Problems

-* A token is generated everytime before the last one expires - Yet to explore

 ### Learnings

 * `DefaultReactiveOAuth2AuthorizedClientManager` is not suitable for scheduled/background tasks as it is meant for httpservlet context and it will lead to `IllegalArgumentException: serverWebExchange cannot be null`.